NuevoFoundation/workshops/content/english/linux-basics/activity-7.md

 #### MORE

 `more` is a command meant for larger files.
-It shows as many lines as possible and then you press enter to see the next section of the file.
+It shows as many lines as possible and then you press enter to see the next section of the file until you reach the end of the file.
 The format is: `more [filename]`

 [Image of more of the file without the command]

 #### LESS

-`less` is a command helpful for going up and down through sections of a file.
+`less` is a command helpful for going back and forth through sections of a file.
 It work similarly to more, but you use the up and down arrow keys to move from one section of the file to the next.
 The format is: `less [filename]`

 [Image of less of the file without the command]